bpmolinari/nina/content/family/molinari/_index.md

 {{< /timelineItem >}}

 {{< timelineItem header="1916-1920 Day Dawn" >}}
 Dominic was the publican of the Cosmopolitan Hotel.
+The next two children were born in Day Dawn.
 {{< /timelineItem >}}

 {{< timelineItem header="1920-1953 Cue" >}}